Appearance

 colorExpressionis missing for differentiating positive/negative.
 Configure it or accept a single color. - Plot "jumping" between points:

 Nonein the middle of the series (after warmup).
 The frontend interprets it as a break.
-For continuous lines, ensure a dense computation. - Returning
+For continuous lines, ensure a dense computation. - Reference levels (0, 70, 30) coded as constant series: prefer the

 Next steps